 And I’m going to show you how to do that right now.

 First of all, a bit of background.
-Why is it even called the Eisenhower Box?
+How did the Eisenhower Box get its name?

 Well, if you search online, you’ll find claims that it was named after Dwight D. Eisenhower, the 34th President of the United States, who apparently used this method to organize and prioritize his workload.
-(He’s the gentleman I have popping out of the box in the image above.
+(In case you didn’t realize, he’s the gentleman I have popping out of the box in the image above.
 Do you like what I did there?)

 However, I can’t find any evidence that the man himself actually used this exact kind of matrix to make decisions.

-Eisenhower had a military background and during his presidency was big on staff organization, delegating authority and administration, so it is not unlikely that he may have used a similar principle of separating the important from the urgent.
+Eisenhower had a military background and was known for being big on staff organization during his presidency, delegating authority and administration, so it is not unlikely that he may have used a similar principle of separating the important from the urgent.

 There is also a quote made in a speech by Eisenhower in 1954 that is often cited in relation to the “Eisenhower Principle” and organizing the important and the urgent: